by i Team – Sept 2016

-Recent studies by scientists at Oxford university have proven that after six weeks of practice juggling increases the grey matter, or cabling network, of the brain by 5%.
+Some studies done by scientists at Oxford university have proven that after six weeks of practice juggling increases the grey matter, or cabling network, of the brain by 5%.
 Proving what was previously not thought possible, that new stimuli can alter the brains structure.

 Nature science journal reported in a similar study that three months after the new jugglers had stopped juggling, brain scans showed the increase in grey matter had been significantly reduced.